microsoft/FHIR-Converter/docs/partial-template-concept.md

 {{>References/Encounter/diagnosis.condition.hbs ID=(generateUUID ../../PV1) REF=(generateUUID DG1Instance)}}
 ```

+## Code System

+Code system templates define mappings of common codes from HL7 v2 to FHIR bundles.
+An example of this is mapping “F” in HL7 v2 to “female” in a FHIR resource for gender.
+The FHIR Converter contains a set of starting code systems that have been defined for the released templates.
+You can also create your own code system templates.
+These templates will typically use if/else statements to map values from HL7 v2 to values in FHIR.
+You can see examples of this in the *Code Systems* folder of the released templates.

+## Sections

+Section templates are used in the C-CDA to FHIR Converter.
+A CDA document is comprised of sections, each of which contain narrative text and some of which contain structured data elements.
+Examples of these sections include *Encounters*, *Immunization*, *Procedures* and *Vital Signs*.
+The section templates map these sections to FHIR resources.
+Each CDA document template is comprised of section partial templates.

+## Utils

+## Value Set

 ## Summary

-Outside of the four types of partial templates outlined above, you are welcome to create your own types of partial templates.
+Outside of the seven types of partial templates outlined above, you are welcome to create your own types of partial templates.
 For more details on template creation, please see the [how-to guide](template-creation-how-to-guide.md) that gives tips on creating templates.
 You can also visit the [handlebars website](https://handlebarsjs.com/) for full handlebars documentation.